zeke/yolox/README.md

 export REPLICATE_API_TOKEN="r8_..."
 ```

-Then specify `model` as a flag set to `llama` (which uses [meta/meta-llama-3.1-405b-instruct](https://replicate.com/meta/meta-llama-3.1-405b-instruct)):
+Then specify `model` as `llama-3.1-405b` or `llama-3-70b`:

 ```
-yolox "extract audio from maths.mp4 and save it as maths.m4a" --model=llama
+yolox --model=llama-3.1-405b "extract audio from maths.mp4 and save it as maths.m4a"
 # ffmpeg -i maths.mp4 -vn -acodec copy maths.m4a
 ```